Helikopter862/archinstall/README.md

-A copy of github.com/miguelrcborges/archinstallscript configured for personal preference.
+Inspired on `https://github.com/miguelrcborges/archinstallscript`, but configured for presonal preference.